qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 3. You can repeat the previous step to generate several functions and assign them to the same trigger; in this case, since webpages of all apartments from this real estate have similar web structures, a little revision to the main.py is needed to have different functions, allowing you to monitor desired rooms from several apartments at the same time.

 ## :clipboard:Suggestions Along the Way
-* Most importantly, always check if scrapping certain websites is allowed; you can check either from robots.txt or using API instead.
+* Most importantly, always and always check if scrapping certain websites is allowed; you can check either from robots.txt or using API instead.
 * Before writing the python code, think fully the logic and break down the task into several key phases.
-* Konwing the HTML structure well is the key to extract desired information.
+* Kowning the HTML structure well is the key to extract desired information.
-* When you don't know how to set up parameters at GCP, just take time to read through necessary documents it provided, which are all pretty clear, just set besides each field.
+* When you don't know how to set up parameters at GCP, just take time to read through necessary documents it provided, which are all pretty clear, just set beside each field.
 * If you want to check if the code can be run successfully, you can search for the available room first and see if you get an email.
-* Similarly, if you want to verify if you set up successful the scheduler with linked functions, perform checking availability for available rooms first and see if you get an email at scheduled time.
+* Similarly, if you want to verify if you set up successfully the scheduler with linked functions, perform checking availability for available rooms first and see if you get an email at scheduled time.
-* Import libraries right before using it (as demostrated in the python code); this is a suggestion that I saw from a reddit comment.
+* Import libraries right before using it (as demonstrated in the python code); this is a suggestion that I saw from a reddit comment.

 ## :construction:Potential Obstacles And Solutions
 Here is a list of problems I faced and you might face during coding under local python and during Cloud Functions & Cloud Scheduler construction under GCP and actions I took to solve them.